blivney/2020-sensor-miniproject/Report.md

 **How is this simulation deficient?
 What factors does it fail to account for?**

 This simulation is deficient in a couple ways.
 The first is that packages are streamed endlessly to the server.
+Sometimes a package may be dropped, or the package may be received but the data is corrupted.
+Having some error correction and methods in place to deal with lost data is normally essential when dealing with data transmission.
 The second way which this simulation is deficient is there may be other clients from different locations around the world that need to connect to the same server which means data comes in at different times and frequencies.
 Multi-formatting is a factor that this simulation fails to account for.
 It may be most efficient for some sensors to send data in one format and other sensors to send data in another format, so having a server that is able to process and analyze these different formats and into a single format is adventageous.

 **How is the difficulty of initially using this Python websockets library as comapared to a compiled language? e.g. C++**

-Reading and interpreting the Python websockets code is much easier than C++.
-Working on Python saved a lot of time and gave us the ability to traceback errors.
+Reading and interpreting the Python websockets code is much easier than in C++.
+Working in Python saved a lot of time and gave us the ability to traceback errors.
 My partner and I aren't too familiar with Python but we knew enough to get by and not have to deal with problems that C++ would've given us if we were familiarizing ourselves for the first time.

 **Would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?**

 Perhaps the most efficient method would be to have the server poll the sensor at some frequency so that the server is at less risk of crashing from too much data back to back.
-If the server polls the sensors then there is a set frequency at which the server polls the sensors.
-The downsides to this is that the sensors will need larger memory capacity and the server is at risk of being flooded with data if say there was a fluctuation of data.
+If the server polls the sensors then there is a set frequency at which the server needs to have data ready to send, so it can collect a piece of data and hold it until it is polled and sent.
+The downsides to this is that the sensors will need larger memory capacity and the server is at risk of being flooded with data if there were an influx of sent data.
 If the sensors reach out to the servers when they have data then there would be constant communication with the server which means that there is more energy consumed and the server is constantly running analysis on the data.